chef/chef-web-docs/themes/docs-new/layouts/shortcodes/unified_mode.md

 end
 ```

+#### Fix: Run the Resource Explicitly

-Another tactic that could be used is declaring the resource as `action :nothing` and then explicitly running it:
+Another solution is to is declaring the resource as `action :nothing` and then explicitly run it:

 ```ruby
 sr = edit_resource(:dhcp_subnet, "#{new_resource.name}_sharedsubnet_#{subnet}") do